KernFerm/BubsGameHub/README.md

 ## DISCLAIMER

-The `tetris.exe` & `clock.exe` `calender.exe` file is not digitally signed, so you may get a warning from your browser or Windows Defender.
+The `tetris.exe` & `clock.exe` `calender.exe` file is not digitally signed yet, so you may get a warning from your browser or Windows Defender.
 The file is safe to download and run.
-                                                         `soon my exe will be digitally signed`
+                                                         `I KernFerm Will Digitally Sign My .exe Soon`